Frequently Asked Questions about the MAT

 The MAT program takes four semesters to complete (fall and spring for two consecutive years; it excludes summer semester).
-Three semesters are spent on coursework, and the final semester is full-time Candidate Teaching.
-See the course sequence chart for additional information.
+Three semesters are spent on coursework, and the final semester is full-time Clinical Residency.
+See the advisement grid for additional information.

 10. When will I student teach and how will that work?

-MAT Candidate Teaching is the last semester of your program.
-In Candidate Teaching, you will be placed in a school with a specific teacher for 15-16 weeks.
-This is a full-time commitment for an entire semester so you cannot continue working during Candidate Teaching.
+MAT Clinical Residency Teaching is the last semester of your program.
+In Clinical Residency, you will be placed in a school with a specific teacher for 15-16 weeks.
+This is a full-time commitment for an entire semester so you cannot continue working during Clinical Residency.
 If this might cause a financial challenge, you need to begin planning now.

 11. How will earlier field experiences be arranged?

 Because of the diverse quantity and quality of classroom experience of the candidates within the MAT Program, details and scheduling of field experiences will be determined by the Field Experiences Office on an individual, case-by-case basis.